‘Moaning, Crying and Barking’ is a film by Chris Butler that takes a comic look at sensory sensitivity.

 Steve from Calling the Shots helped me make the film.
 I really liked working with the actors – most of them are my friends – and working with the crew.
 In the film, Phil Godfrey plays the main character, Adam.
 He is based on me and what I wish I could do when there is a really annoying loud noise.
 Making the film was really good fun, but it did take a long time to do each shot and I found that quite frustrating.
 I didn’t like the waiting around.

-It’s also got animation in it and I liked coming up with the ideas for what the drawings would be like.
+It also has animation, and I liked coming up with the ideas for the drawings.

 I wanted more people to see the film.
 I hope they will like it.